resatarikan/SQL-tips-and-tricks/README.md

 You can also utilise `EXCEPT` with `UNION ALL` to verify whether two tables have the same data.

-If no rows are returned the tables are identical - otherwise, what's returned are rows causing the difference:
+If no rows are returned the tables are identical - otherwise, what's returned are the rows causing the difference:

 ```SQL
 /*